 Dr McCann co-founded with her husband Peter McCann Clouds House, an addiction centre in Wiltshire, where she established the detoxification and treatment programme.
 She was responsible for directing all treatment services including medical, nursing and therapeutic; she pioneered the use of Clonidine for detoxification from opiates in the UK.

 In 1988 Dr McCann moved with her husband to Scotland where they founded Castle Craig Hospital in Peeblesshire.

 There she established the treatment programme and continues to focus on the development of the therapies for the treatment of addiction and the direction and governance of the hospital.

 Dr McCann has presented at a number of medical conferences in the UK.
-She is committed to promoting and sharing best practice in the addiction field.
+She is committed to promoting and sharing best practices in the addiction field.

-Personal Interests: As well as finding time to raise four children Dr McCann has volunteered for the Order of Malta for the last 15 years at the annual pilgrimage of sick and disabled people to Lourdes.
+Personal Interests: As well as raising four children Dr McCann has volunteered for the Order of Malta for the last 15 years at the annual pilgrimage of sick and disabled people to Lourdes.
 She is a keen (albeit occasional) bridge player, a dog lover and enjoys walking in the hills surrounding Castle Craig.